dwb/dwb.github.com/koenigsrufen.md

 Forehand opens with a bid of Rufer (which only forehand may bid), or any other contract apart from Trischaken or Sechserdreier.

 Bidding then follows anti-clockwise around the table.
-Each player in turn must make a bid of a contract higher (that is, further down the table below) than the previous bid, or pass, forfeiting their chance to bid entirely.
-When all players have bid or passed forehand must either pass, or make one final bid, which can be the same contract or higher than the previous bid.
-Forehand is the only player that can outbid by bidding the same contract as the previous bidder.
-The outbid player, if any, may not bid further.
+Each player in turn must out-bid the current bid, or pass.
+Once a player has passed, they may not re-enter the bidding for game but they may still take part in the announcements and doubling.
+To out-bid, players must declare a contract higher (that is, further down the table below) than the current bid; forehand may alternatively declare the same contract as the current bid.
+Bidding ends once three players have passed.
 The winner of the bidding is known as the declarer.

-If a forehand bid of Rufer is passed around, forehand may switch to Trischaken (by immediately leading a card, skipping announcements and doubling and proceeding directly to the game) or Sechserdreier (by turning over all six cards of the talon), but not any other contract.
+If a forehand bid of Rufer is passed around, forehand must either stay with Rufer by calling a king, switch to Trischaken (by immediately leading a card, skipping announcements and doubling and proceeding directly to the game) or  switch to Sechserdreier (by turning over all six cards of the talon).
+No other contract may be played in this situation.

 ## Calling a King